Peteraa/rtsknulps/readme.md

-Splunkstr - customizable chrome extension for Splunk work
+Rtsknulps - customizable chrome extension for Splunk work
 ====================================================

 The purpose of this chrome extension is to help analysts using Splunk, by enabling them to access their favorite queries by selecting some text and picking a saved query from the right click menu.